ATP Members: Lenses

 Sample Tips on Camera Lenses from Our Private Members Section

-You see, you can have the most expensive, up to date DSLR there is and still get poor results by placing poor glass on the front of it.
+You can have the most expensive, up to date DSLR there is and still get poor results.
+All by placing poor glass on the front of it.
 You are more likely to get a great looking shot by placing a top quality lens on a cheap, consumer DSLR than you are by placing a cheap, plastic kit lens on a professional grade camera.

-Here is a short excerpt from the Absolute Beginners section on equipment and lenses at ATP Members with an accompanying video (Video is approximately 30 minutes long.
-For best results, press play, then pause and allow video to fully load before watching).
+Here is a short excerpt (below) from the Absolute Beginners section on equipment and lenses at ATP Members.
+It has an accompanying video (video is approximately 30 minutes long).
+For best results, press play, then pause and allow video to fully load before watching.

 Quality!
-To save time and frustration later on, please, get the best lenses you can afford if you are serious about, or think you will become serious about photography.
-You may read many times that people say “it isn’t the equipment that makes a good photo, it is the person shooting” but that isn’t always the case.
+To save time and frustration later on, please, get the best lenses you can afford.
+That is if you are serious about, or think you will become serious about photography.
+You may read many times that people say “it isn’t the equipment that makes a good photo, it is the person shooting”.
+That isn’t always the case.
 If it was, why do most pros use nothing but the best?

-Good lenses last a lifetime and will greatly affect and improve the light quality hitting the sensor, it will affect the colour saturation, edge sharpness, “bokeh” (quality of the background blur) as well as giving you the confidence that you have the best available to you leaving you to concentrate on the subject and composition etc.
+Good lenses last a lifetime and will greatly affect and improve the light quality hitting the sensor.
+They will affect the colour saturation, edge sharpness and “bokeh” (quality of the background blur).
+Plus they will give you the confidence that you have the best available to you leaving you to concentrate on the subject and composition etc.